SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [sapper](https://github.com/sveltejs/sapper) - The next small thing in web development, powered by Svelte
 - [jest](https://github.com/facebook/jest) - Delightful JavaScript Testing.
 - [gatsby-theme-antv](https://github.com/antvis/gatsby-theme-antv) - ⚛️ Polished Gatsby theme for documentation site
+- [Paddle.js](https://github.com/PaddlePaddle/Paddle.js) - Paddle.js is a Web project for Baidu Paddle, which is  an open source deep learning framework designed to work on web browser.
+Load a pretrained paddle.js SavedModel or Paddle Hub module into the browser and run inference through Paddle.js.
+It could run on nearly every browser with WebGL support.
 - [figma-linux](https://github.com/Figma-Linux/figma-linux) - Figma is the first interface design tool based in the browser, making it easier for teams to create software.
 Join us in https://t.me/figma_linux and https://spectrum.chat/figma-linux
 - [graphql-editor](https://github.com/graphql-editor/graphql-editor) - 📺 Visual Editor & GraphQL IDE.
 Draw GraphQL schemas using visual 🔷 nodes and explore GraphQL API with beautiful UI.
 Even 🐒 can do that!
 - [G6](https://github.com/antvis/G6) - ♾ A Graph Visualization Framework in JavaScript